 When it comes to the best drones, specifically camera drones, the brand that stands far above the rest is still DJI.
 This is reflected by the fact that DJI fills numerous positions in our list below, and markedly most of the top spots.

-If DJI's eminently affordable Mavic Mini isn't awesome enough for you, the brand’s new, larger Mavic Air 2 is a top low-cost choice that shoots much higher quality videos and stills.
-However, for the ultimate in video and image quality, no consumer drone holds a candle to the DJI Mavic 2 Pro.
+If DJI's eminently affordable and rather tiny Mini 2 isn't awesome enough for you, the brand’s larger Mavic Air 2 is a top low-cost choice that shoots higher quality videos and stills.
+However, for the ultimate in both video and image quality, no consumer drone holds a candle to the class-leading DJI Mavic 2 Pro.

 Fancy flying safely over water?
 You need the PowerVision PowerEgg X Wizard, a compact drone that does more than just fly around.